 AI puffery related to "back propagation algorithm" claimed to create new wealth while BPA, in reality, appears analogous to backward scheduling practiced in logistics and supply chain management.
 The history of hype in AI and the deliberate bias in AI is still an academic exercise or a footnote (in this case, an endnote, ).
 Bias in AI continues to create suffering for those qualified to challenge the content even when faced with resistance from corporations who are loathe to abide by ethics.
-When BPA appeared to be suspicious (~30 years later), the key architect behind back propagation algorithm claimed that it is not his work and he is afraid of existential dangers arising out of its application.
+When BPA stoked suspicion (~30 years later), the chief salesman of BPA admitted that it is not his work and he is afraid of dangers arising out of its application.
 Scientifically impossible and biologically implausible application of back propagation algorithm continues.
 Is BPA a fraud?
 The science community in the 20th century recognized that cartoons of ANN and weights based on feature machines were vastly inadequate schemes to capture the complexity of bio-inspired themes (neural networks, memory, learning, semantic context, language, brain).
-The NN alternative as expert systems understood intelligence, however artificial, was a mirage.
-The AI winters of the past and future indicates we know little about biological systems.
+The NN alternative as expert systems understood that intelligence, however artificial, was a mirage.
+The AI winters of the past and future indicates we know very little about biological systems.